kaylamuraoka/README_generator/README.md

 ## Contributing

-I would be happy if anyone decides to improve it.
-All comments and suggestions are welcomed.
-To contribute to this project, clone this repo locally and commit your code on a seperate branch.
+All comments and suggestions regarding improvements to this project are welcomed.
+To contribute to this project, clone this [project repo](https://github.com/kaylamuraoka/README_generator) locally and commit your code on a seperate branch.
+You may then modify the code to your liking.
+For steps on how to clone a repository using the command line, read this section of the GitHub Docs [**about cloning a repository**](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#about-cloning-a-repository).

 ## Tests